secundant/neodx/libs/log/README.md

 log.info('Hello, world!'); // Hello, world!
 ```

-### Adding a name
+### Branding your logs

-But by default, the logger doesn't have a name, so you can't distinguish between different loggers.
+By default, logger doesn't have a name, so you can't distinguish between different loggers.
 Let's add a name:

 ```typescript